Jewish Museum in Prague: After the war (1945–1994)

-Around 77,297 Czech Jews fell victim to the Second World War and so afterwards there was almost nobody to claim the confiscated objects, preserved in the Museum.
-Endowed with a new vocation, ensuing from the historical fact of the Holocaust, the Museum re-established its activity on 13 May 1945, under the administration of Jewish Religious Communities Council and under the leadership of Hana Volavková.
+Around 77,297 Czech Jews were killed during the Second World War and so afterwards there was almost nobody to claim the confiscated objects preserved in the Museum. the Museum re-established its activity on 13 May 1945, under the administration of Jewish Religious Communities Council and under the leadership of Hana Volavková.
 Its first exhibition after the War took place on 26 June 1945.
 Among the personalities who worked here were the poet and scholar H. G. Adler who rescued many priceless documents from the Theresienstadt Ghetto for the Museum.

 On 25 February 1948, after less than three years of post-war freedom, the Communists staged a coup d'état and took over the government of Czechoslovakia.
 Out of the Communist regime's initiative, the Jewish Museum became state property on 4 April 1950 and its name was changed respectively to the State Jewish Museum.
 During the Communist dictatorship, until its fall in November 1989, the raison d’être of the Museum was constantly disputed on ideological grounds.
 The topics seemingly related to the "campaign for peace and against fascism" (favourite clichés of the Communists) were allowed.
 Nevertheless, pretensed campaign against another adversary, Zionism, restrained the functioning of the Museum nearly to the point of preclusion, regarding research, exhibiting, publishing and cooperation with foreign experts alike.
 Curators were not allowed to have contact with Judaica curators abroad.
 Moreover, activity of the Museum was followed closely by the state organs.
 However, the concern of the state did not include conditions of the Museum collections and buildings.
 Jewish themes were suppressed.

 Post 1989

 In 1994, in the wake of the 1989 Velvet Revolution, the buildings used by the Museum, as well as the Old Jewish Cemetery, returned to the possession of the Jewish Community of Prague and the Museum's collections were restituted to the Federation of Jewish Communities as the legal successor of the ceased Jewish Communities.
 In the same year, Leo Pavlát became the director of the successively re-established Jewish Museum in Prague.

+In 1994, the museum buildings were returned to the Prague Jewish community, while the bulk of the collections were returned by the state to the Federation of Jewish Communities in the Czech Republic.
+On 1 October 1994, the museum regained its independence from the state.
+Leo Pavlát served as director from 1994 to 2023.
+Pavla Niklová became director on 1 July 2023.

 In the present

-Currently, administrative activity of the Museum includes:
+The museum administers several historic sites and visitor facilities in Josefov: